raw-lab/BINF6399/README.md

 #### Contact
 The point-of-contact for this project is [Dr. Richard Allen White III](https://github.com/raw-lab).<br />
-If you have any questions or feedback, please feel free to get in touch by email.
+If you have any questions or feedback, please feel free to get in touch by email.  <br />
 Dr. Richard Allen White III - rwhit101@uncc.edu.  <br />
 Or [open an issue](https://github.com/raw-lab/BINF6399/issues).